matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 Expiration
 Level
 CdS/Programmes
-- change the title of the proposal to [x]
+- change the title of the proposal to ["Renamed Proposal"]
 - go to the bottom and click submit botton
-- [proposal 3] title should change to [x] after submitting
+- [proposal 3] title should change to ["Renamed Proposal"] after submitting
 ```

 - Should display the data of a proposal: